Burnsedia/vim-ruby-config/README.md

 Well what is VIM, well VIM is Vi improved.
 Vi was the original UNIX text editor back in the 1970's.

-Vim add plug-in and sytax support.
-The plug-ins are writen in Vimscript.
-Neovim( New Vi IMproved ) added support for LSP protocal and Lua programing language for plug-in development.
+Vim add plug-in and syntax support.
+The plug-ins are written in Vimscript.
+Neovim( New Vi Improved ) added support for LSP protocol and Lua programming language for plug-in development.

 Vim has a large fan base that has made a plugin for every programing language, cli tool or IDE on the market.
 I use Neovim with LunarVIM Configuration, as my IDE of chose.
 I can use Neovim with